Company Formation in Colombia

 Registering a company in Colombia involves several steps, which can be detailed as follows:

-Step 1: Define the Business Structure
+Step 1: Choose the Right Business Structure

-Step 2: Conduct a Name Search and Reservation
+Step 2: Business Name Search and Reservation

 Step 3: Draft and Notarize Company Bylaws